minustehbare/spree-batch-products/README.md

 Installation
 ============

-To incorporate the BatchProducts extension into your Spree application, add the following to your gemfile:
+To incorporate the BatchProducts extension into your Spree application, add the following to your Gemfile:
 `gem 'spree_batch_products', :git => 'git://github.com/minustehbare/spree-batch-products.git'`

+There are a number of different branches corresponding to different Spree versions.
+The extension does not change much between branches other than the spree-core dependency.
+Use the `:branch => <branch name>` directive if you are not working with edge Spree and instead are using an older version.

 Follow it up with a `bundle install`.